runtipi/runtipi-cli-go/README.md

-## Runtipi CLI GO
+## Runtipi CLI Go

 > Warning ⚠️: This is now under the runtipi organization and it will be maintained by the whole runtipi team.

-A reimplementation of the [Runtipi CLI](https://github.com/runtipi/cli) in the GO programming language with some imporevements and new features.
+A reimplementation of the [Runtipi CLI](https://github.com/runtipi/cli) in the Go programming language with some imporevements and new features.

 <img src="screenshots/screenshot.png" width="457" height="296" />